Ficus copiosa

-Ficus copiosa, the plentiful fig, is a species of flowering plant in the family Moraceae, native to Sulawesi, the Moluccas, Papuasia, Queensland, and on to some western Pacific islands.
+Ficus copiosa, the plentiful fig, is a species of flowering plant in the family Moraceae.
+It is a tree native to the Andaman Islands and southern Myanmar, to Sulawesi, the Maluku Islands, Papuasia (New Guinea, the Bismarck Archipelago, and Solomon Islands), and Queensland, and to the Caroline Islands and Vanuatu in the western Pacific.
 The leaves are widely consumed as a vegetable by local peoples.